pymc-devs/pymc4/README.md

 2. Paste in the branch URL
 3. If prompted, create it in a "Unique Volume".

 Happy hacking away!
-Don't forget to commit your changes and push them to your branch.
+Because the repo will be cloned into an ephemeral repo, **don't forget to commit your changes and push them to your branch!**
 Then follow the usual pull request workflow back into PyMC4.

 We hope you enjoy the time saved on setting up your development environment!